 Lekeisha was born in Bunbury, Western Australia in 2002 and boxing has been a part of her life since she was very young however, it wasn’t her first sport of choice.
 Although her dad had built his own backyard gym when she was two years old and this was the home training facility for many boxers, Lekeisha never showed much interest in the sport until she started boxing at 14 years old to gain extra fitness to assist her on the soccer field.
 Her love of the sport grew from there and before she knew it she’d traded soccer boots for boxing gloves.

 Lekeisha fought her first amateur bout against a more experienced fighter in 2016, as a 14-year-old, and won by unanimous decision.
-The win proved to be the first of many – in 2018 she claimed both the junior and youth State and National titles and claimed again in 2019.
+The win proved to be the first of many.
+In 2018 she claimed both the junior and youth State and National titles and reclaimed in 2019.
 Unfortunately, due to COVID-19, most tournaments were cancelled throughout 2020 and 2021 however, this didn’t damper Lekeisha’s drive and she continued to train and compete where she could.

-Although she is only at the start of her elite amateur career, Lekeisha is hoping to secure a spot on the Australian Team to represent her country at the next Olympic Games, and other international tournaments.
+During 2022 Lekeisha claimed silver at both the Commonwealth Games Trials and Australian Nationals.
+After her performance, she was catergorised with Combat Australia and is now a part of the National High-Performance Team.
+Although she is only at the start of her elite amateur career, Lekeisha is hoping to secure a spot on the Australian Team to represent her country at the Olympic Games.

 Her long-term goal is to remain in sport and create a program that teaches motivation, discipline, and respect for youth in remote and/or rural areas that gives them the foundation to achieve their own goals, using the knowledge and experience that she has gained through boxing and volunteering.